Nieder-Olm: Economy and infrastructure

 The head office of Eckes AG, a financial holding company, has been in Nieder-Olm since 1857.

 Transport

 Roads

 The Autobahn A 63 from Kaiserslautern to Mainz passes Nieder-Olm in the west and is linked to the town through two interchanges.
 On the one hand it is easy to reach the important north–south connection, the A 61 along this road, and on the other, it serves as a feeder to the urban agglomeration of the Frankfurt Rhine Main Region and the other Autobahnen that lead there.

 Over several Landesstraßen (State Roads), Nieder-Olm is linked with neighbouring municipalities.

 Local public transport

 Bus

+Starting from 2023, Nieder-Olm has its own minibus route numbered 651 with the goal to connect the neighbourhoods with the centre.

-Nieder-Olm is connected to local public transport by the ORN (Omnibusverkehr Rhein-Nahe GmbH), a bus company:
+The town is further connected with other bus routes to local public transport by the bus operator Kommunalverkehr Rhein-Nahe: